Bo: The First Passover

 Today we have no ritual to free us from the feeling of alienation that accompanies contact with death; there has been no ash from a pure red cow for two thousand years.
 Neither do we have a ritual to reintegrate with the community when we recover from a disfiguring condition that isolates us as tzara-at once did.

 And today very few Jews in the world observe Passover by slaughtering a lamb and painting its blood on their doorframes with bunches of giant oregano—even during the current plague of Covid.
-The long ritual seder developed over the past millennium and a half focuses on freedom from slavery, not on fear that God will kill us.
+The long ritual seder that developed over the past millennium and a half focuses on freedom from slavery, not on fear that God will kill us.

 Nevertheless, this Passover I am going to put a sprig of oregano on my seder plate, next to the bitter herbs.
 Even during times when we are crushed by the bitterness of physical or psychological slavery, life has savory moments.